rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Findings:**

 Note: Since the dataset lacks specific shipping cost data, we will calculate an implied Cost Per Order (CPO) derived from sales, discounts, and profit.
-This metric will be expressed as the Average Implied Cost per Order, providing an accurate estimate of fulfillment expenses.
+This metric will be expressed as the Average Implied Cost Per Order, providing an accurate estimate of fulfillment expenses.

   - Just as we thought, the root cause of profit loss is not revenue (sales, discounts) but cost. **The implied cost to fulfill and ship an order is significantly higher in underperforming states.**